 The Mentoring for Success Program is available at no cost to all currently enrolled Western Michigan University undergraduate students.
 Priority will be given to students in our target population.
-Eligible students may apply to participate in the program to be mentored in a number of undergraduate courses they are currently taking at WMU; however, we cannot guarantee a peer mentor for every course.
-Students must be currently enrolled in the courses for which they are seeking help because their assigned peer mentor will help reinforce lessons they have learned in their classes.
+Eligible students may participate in the program to receive tutoring and mentoring in various academic disciplines and undergraduate courses they are currently taking at WMU.
+Students must be currently enrolled in the courses for which they are seeking help because their assigned mentors will help reinforce lessons they have learned in their classes and help develop effective study skills that are relevant to those particular courses.
+They must be taking the courses at WMU.
 We do not offer prep courses for future courses or standardized tests.

-The Mentoring for Success Program is funded by the State of Michigan Workforce Development Agency's King-Chávez-Parks Initiative and WMU's Division of Multicultural Affairs.
+The Mentoring for Success Program is funded by the State of Michigan Department of Labor and Economic Opportunity's King-Chávez-Parks Initiative and WMU's Multicultural Affairs for Students and Office of Diversity and Inclusion.
 The program was formerly known as the Steps Toward Exhibiting Mastery Program.
 References to the former name can still be found in our participant and former staff testimonials.